 It’s what everyone who is approaching their thirties wonders and what we ask ourselves once we’re in the decade.
-So what really changes in the matter of 12 months?
-A lot, but the truth is that it doesn’t happen over night and it won’t happen unless you want it to.
+So what changes in a matter of 12 months?
+A lot, but the truth is that it doesn’t happen overnight, and it won’t happen unless you want it to.

-I spent my 30th birthday hung over and crying into a pint of ice cream after hearing my – still technically- married to husband, had just had a baby the day before.
-I wasn’t upset over him, I wasn’t upset about their baby, I was upset that I wasn’t where I thought I should be at 30.
+I spent my 30th birthday hungover and crying into a pint of ice cream, in the middle of my self loathing I found out my – still, technically- married husband had just had a baby the day before.
+I wasn’t upset over him; I wasn’t upset about their baby; I was upset that I wasn’t where I thought I should be at 30.

-Life does change and so do you, constantly.
-So here’s a few changes that will happen and you’ve got to roll with it huns, because it’s you telling yourself what you want and deserve not the social expectations.
+Life does change, and so do you, constantly.
+So here are a few changes that will happen, and you’ve got to roll with it, huns, because it’s you telling yourself what you want and deserve, not the social expectations.

-You grow tired of playing mum to a man, it’s all fun and games when you’re playing house and your significant other expects you to cook and clean his clothes.
-But eventually you start to realise that’s the same stuff you should be receiving from your partner to support you with.
+You grow tired of playing mum to a man, it’s all fun and games when you’re playing house, and your significant other expects you to cook and clean his clothes.
+But eventually, you start to realise that’s the same stuff you should be receiving from your partner to support you.

-You realise some of the dreams you had in your twenties can still be possible and some just aren’t.
-But the good news is, it might not be what you really want anymore.
-Still want to be a police officer – it’s possible.
-That dream to be a mum of three and have the picket fence by 28 may have passed though.
+You realise some of the dreams you had in your twenties can still be possible, and some aren’t.
+But the good news is, it might not be what you want anymore.
+I still want to be a police officer – it’s possible.
+That dream of being a mum of three and having the picket fence by 28 may have passed through.

 Being alone is a blessing.

-Some friends aren’t forever and it’s OK and you don’t have to call friends or hear from them everyday.
-It’s called having and creating a life and that takes time and space, allow others and yourself to have it.
+Some friends aren’t forever, and it’s OK, and you don’t have to call friends or hear from them every day.
+It’s called having and creating a life, which takes time and space to allow others and yourself to have it.

 Equally, not having kids and spending every dollar on yourself is fucking fantastic too.

-Drinking water is literally the best thing.
-It keeps your skin hydrated, keeps the wine from a 2am wake up desperate for nurofen and keeps the body feeling human.
+Drinking water is the best thing.
+It keeps your skin hydrated, keeps the wine from a 2 am wake up desperate for Nurofen and keeps the body feeling human.

-You will feel confidence like never before.
-All those lumps and bumps start to feel loving and life experienced proof.
-You don’t get the giggles when you order a new vibrator, you feel annoyed the last one died.
+You will feel confident like never before.
+All those lumps and bumps start to feel loving, and life experienced proof.
+You don’t get the giggles when you order a new vibrator; you feel annoyed the last one died.

-You know 40 is the next hurdle, but you also know that your twenties went forever so you’re going to sit back and enjoy your 30s like you deserve to.
+Yes, turning 40 is the next hurdle, but you also know that your twenties went forever, so you’re going to sit back and enjoy your 30s like you deserve to.